Story

 The Great Ocean Conveyor Belt: The blue color represents a deeper, colder, saltier water current with the red color indicating a shallower and warmer current.

 On this journey north, the waters are warmed by the sun, becoming less dense and rising up in the water column as a result of surface winds, equatorial heat influx, and salinity reduction.
-Once the water reaches its new, higher position in the water column, it once again spreads to make room for more rising water parcels, creating the second half of the current of the global ocean conveyor belt.
-The Atlantic Ocean’s circulation of heat from the equator up to the Arctic is what helps keep weather conditions mild in Europe and the eastern US.
+Once the water reaches its new, higher position in the water column, it once again spreads out to make room for more rising water, creating the second half of the current of the global ocean conveyor belt.

-How Will Climate Change Impact Ocean Currents?
+How DOES Climate Change Impact Ocean Currents?

 This is already occurring in places like Greenland, where ice is melting at an accelerated pace.
 Research published in the journal Nature found that the Atlantic Ocean’s circulation has slowed by about 15 percent since the middle of the last century.
 Another study warns that the current is in the weakest state experienced in decades, if not centuries.